Checkmarx/ast-jetbrains-plugin/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] I have added documentation for new/changed functionality in this PR (if applicable).
-- [ ] I have updated the CLI help for new/changed functionality in this PR (if applicable).
 - [ ] All active GitHub checks for tests, formatting, and security are passing
 - [ ] The correct base branch is being used